Get Rates Near You!

 Federal Taxes Paid Per Capita

-Though it has an adult population of just 575,000 and is not a state, the District of Columbia has one of the highest average income rates at $60,435 per adult resident.
-High average incomes tend to mean high tax burdens, which is why the District of Columbia tops the list of federal income taxes paid per adult.
+Though it has an adult population of just 575,000 and is not a state, D.C. has one of the highest average income rates at $60,435 per adult resident.
+High average incomes tend to mean high tax burdens, which is why D.C. tops the list of federal income taxes paid per adult.

 Mississippi residents have the lowest average federal tax burden, at $2,883 per adult resident.
-However, this is nothing to celebrate because it’s due largely to also having the lowest average income.
+However, this federal money alone is nothing to celebrate because it’s the lowest average-income state compared to the other 49 states.

 which state pays the most federal taxes